-Trophic Status Number of Lakes

-Oligotrophic (low nutrients) 129 (18%)

-Mesotrophic (moderate nutrients) 399 (54%)

-Eutrophic (high nutrients) 174 (24%)

-Hypereutrophic (excessive nutrients) 28 (4%)
+2022 2024 Trophic State 1085 Lakes 1161 Lakes Oligotrophic (low nutrients) 223 (21%) 223 (19%) Mesotrophic (moderate nutrients) 614 (57%) 662 (57%) Eutrophic (high nutrients) 223 (21%) 248 (21%) Hypereutrophic (excessive nutrients) 25 (2%) 28 (2%)

-The development of processes to evaluate additional lines of useful data in assessment methods for inland lakes (see Sections 3.6.1.2 and 3.6.2.2) resulted in the decision to assess five inland lakes as impaired, each with a well-supported history of nutrient expression issues.
-A blend of information including trophic status monitoring showing a history of eutrophic and hypereutrophic conditions; complaints and reports of algae and cyanobacteria blooms; satellite imagery showing bloom conditions; aquatic nuisance control records demonstrating repeated extensive treatments; and SWAS staff's professional experience with nutrient expression at these lakes, were used to find lakes to not support the Other Indigenous Aquatic Life and Wildlife designated use based on nutrient causes.
-These lakes include: Diane Lake (Hillsdale County), Hess Lake (Newaygo County), Narrow Lake (Eaton County), Union Lake (Branch County), and Reeds Lake (Kent County).
+The nutrient-related assessment methods for inland lakes (see Sections 3.6.1.2 and 3.6.2.2) resulted in assessing 8 inland lakes and reservoirs as impaired, each with a well-supported history of nutrient expression issues.
+A blend of information including trophic state monitoring showing a history of eutrophic and hypereutrophic conditions; complaints and reports of algae and cyanobacteria blooms; satellite imagery showing bloom conditions; aquatic nuisance control records demonstrating repeated extensive treatments; and staff's professional experience with nutrient expression at these lakes, were used to find lakes to not support the Other Indigenous Aquatic Life and Wildlife designated use based on nutrient causes.
+These lakes include: Cranberry Lake (Kent County); Swan Lake (Allegan County); Matteson Lake (Branch County); Tamarack Lake (Montcalm County); and Thread Lake, C.S.
+Mott Lake, Holloway Reservoir, and Kearsley Reservoir (all in Genesee County).
 The same assessment process is useful in identifying lakes with limited monitoring data that would benefit from additional sampling to better inform future assessments.

-During 2019, 240 lakes were sampled as part of the CLMP, under the Michigan Clean Water Corps (for additional information see MiCorps.net).
-Of these, 108 lakes were sampled for the three primary trophic status indicators (secchi depth, total phosphorus, and chlorophyll-a).
-Thirty-six of these were classified as oligotrophic, 61 mesotrophic, 10 eutrophic, and 1 hypereutrophic.
-The CLMP program did not operate in 2020 due to a temporary lack of funding.
+During 2021-2022, 253 lakes were sampled as part of the MiCorps CLMP for at least two of the three primary trophic state indicators (secchi depth, total phosphorus, and chlorophyll-a).
+Sixty-seven of these were classified as oligotrophic, 149 mesotrophic, 31 eutrophic, and 6 hypereutrophic.